 PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

-The term 'subfertility' may be preferable to infertility, as many of the bars to conception are relative rather than absolute and in about 30% of cases no cause is found.
+The term 'subfertility' may be preferable to infertility, as many of the bars to conception are relative rather than absolute and in at least 25% of cases no cause is found.

 People who are concerned about their fertility should be informed that over 80% of couples in the general population will conceive within one year if:

 - The woman is aged under 40 years; and

 Of those who do not conceive in the first year, about half will do so in the second year (cumulative pregnancy rate over 90%).